Skip to main content

 return msg;

-Result: The node will accept data from the POST request body and return a confirmation response.
+Result: The node will accept data from the body of the POST request and return a confirmation response.

 Example 3: Using route parameters